1. What You Will Learn

 Review the following file:

-annotation.
-This creates a turbine application.package io.pivotal; import org.springframework.boot.SpringApplication; import org.springframework.boot.autoconfigure.SpringBootApplication; import org.springframework.cloud.netflix.turbine.EnableTurbine; @SpringBootApplication @EnableTurbine public class TurbineApplication { public static void main(String[] args) { SpringApplication.run(TurbineApplication.class, args); } }
+turbine/src/main/java/io/pivotal/TurbineApplication.java.
+Note the use of the@EnableTurbineannotation.
+This creates a turbine application.package io.pivotal; import org.springframework.boot.SpringApplication; import org.springframework.boot.autoconfigure.SpringBootApplication; import org.springframework.cloud.netflix.turbine.EnableTurbine; @SpringBootApplication @EnableTurbine public class TurbineApplication { public static void main(String[] args) { SpringApplication.run(TurbineApplication.class, args); } } -

 Review the following file:

-is the Turbine cluster these services belong to (how they will be grouped).server: port: 8585 spring: application: name: turbine turbine: aggregator: clusterConfig: GREETING-HYSTRIX appConfig: greeting-hystrix
+turbine/src/main/resources/bootstrap.yml.turbine.appConfigis a list of EurekaserviceIdsthat Turbine will use to lookup instances.turbine.aggregator.clusterConfigis the Turbine cluster these services belong to (how they will be grouped).server: port: 8585 spring: application: name: turbine turbine: aggregator: clusterConfig: GREETING-HYSTRIX appConfig: greeting-hystrix -

 Open a new terminal window.
 Start the